Wisteria

 Our wisteria was planted around April/May in the prepared border.
 Once it was in, all we had to do was to occasionally wrap the running shoots around the wire and ensure it was well watered to get it established quickly.

 I didn’t know it at the time, but wisteria sold at garden centres will be grafted onto a rootstock.
 This is so that the wisteria flowers after a couple of years.
-You can grow wisteria from seed or buy seedlings that are a few years old but be prepared to wait up to 20 years before it will mature and flower.
+You can grow wisteria from seed or buy seedlings that are a few years old but be prepared to wait up to 20 years – depending on the variety – before it matures enough to flower.

 Grafted wisteria can have its own problems too.
 The graft can fail, either spontaneously by itself or through disease setting in at the graft.
 Look closely at young wisteria and you should be able to see where it has been grafted (you’ll see a diagonal scar line at the join).
 If you’re planting wisteria, keep the graft above the soil (easy unless you bury the plant) and don’t damage it; support it well otherwise the graft could weaken and split with the movement of the plant in wind.